brityboy/BotBoosted/README.md

       The contribution of this work is that this kind of performance was attained using only class A features.

-6. evaltestcvbs.py
-    - This is a helper class whose purpose is to evaluate a model's performance with different random samples generated from unseen test data, with the purpose of having a better understanding of the model's average performance on out of sample prediction.

-7. lightweight_predictor.py
+5. lightweight_predictor.py
-    - The objective of this script is to load the random forest ensemble in order to create a dataframe that has the major information about the predicted tweets.
+    - The objective of this module is to load the random forest ensemble in order to create a dataframe that has the major information about the predicted tweets.
 This information includes the user's screen_name, the tweet itself, and whether the tweet is real or fake

-8. tweet_text_processor.py
+6. tweet_text_processor.py
     - These are a series of functions that, at a high level, do the following things:

       a) Tokenize Tweets in a Twitter specific way (convert links into "url"),